mdcourse/mdcourse.github.io/_sources/chapters/chapter1.rst.txt

 .. label:: end_InitializeSimulation_class

-The *Measurements* class inherits both *InitializeSimulation*  and *Utilities* classes.
+The *InitializeSimulation* class inherits from the previously created *Prepare* class.
+Additionally, we anticipate that *NumPy* will be required.

 Within the *Measurements.py* file, copy the following lines:

 .. label:: start_Measurements_class